terr76/Simple-Search-Application/README.md

 3. Execute the .sql statements in the `_install/` folder.

-4. excute composer install to add external libraries and to use namespace via autoload(PSR-4)
+4. Excute composer install to use external libraries and namespace via autoload(PSR-4).

 ### Testing with demo user
 Demo User Email: `john@example.com`